FormidableLabs/victory-docs/src/content/docs/victory-primitives.md

   - `role` *string* the aria role to assign to the element
   - `scale` *object* the x and y scale of the parent chart with `domain` and `range` applied
   - `shapeRendering` *string* the shape rendering attribute to apply to the rendered path
-  - `size` *number* the size of the point
+  - `size` *number or function* the size of the point.
+When this prop is given as a function, it will be called with the rest of the props supplied to `Point`.
   - `style` *object* the styles to apply to the rendered element
-  - `symbol` *"circle", "diamond", "plus", "minus", "square", "star", "triangleDown", "triangleUp"* which symbol the point should render
+  - `symbol` *"circle", "diamond", "plus", "minus", "square", "star", "triangleDown", "triangleUp"* which symbol the point should render.
+This prop may also be given as a function that returns one of the above options.
+When this prop is given as a function, it will be called with the rest of the props supplied to `Point`.
   - `transform` *string* a transform that will be supplied to elements this component renders
   - `x` *number* the x coordinate of the center of the point
   - `y` *number* the y coordinate of the center of the point